roatienza/ml/README.md

 **Thank you!** I greatly appreciate the authors for having the book available online.
 This is helpful for students who have limited resources.

 As much as possible, code examples are written to better understand key concepts.
 The code examples in this course are in [Jupyter Notebook](https://jupyter.org/).
-I tried using [Google Colab](https://colab.research.google.com/) but encountered errors in saving my notebook.
-So, I switch to Jupyter Notebook.
+I tried using [Google Colab](https://colab.research.google.com/) but encountered errors in saving my notebooks.
+So, I switched to Jupyter Notebook.
 In theory, you can upload the notebooks here to Google Colab.

 ## Roadmap
 1. **Linear Algebra** - Tensors, Operations, Basis, Rank, Spaces/Subspaces, Groups, Linear Mappings